jesslearns017/airbnb_reviews/MEDIUM_ARTICLE.md

 This isn't about replacing traditional computer science education.
 It's about **augmenting** it.
 Learn the fundamentals, yes.
 But also learn to ship.
 Learn to iterate.
 Learn to embrace the tools that make creation accessible.

 There are no limits when you want to learn something.
 The only question is: **Are you willing to start?**

 ---

+## What's Next: Future Enhancements

+This is just the beginning.
+Here's what I'm planning to add:

+- **Semantic Search with OpenAI Embeddings** - Context-aware search beyond keywords
+- **Multi-language Support** - Analyze reviews in different languages
+- **Trend Prediction** - ML model to forecast sentiment patterns
+- **Custom Dataset Upload** - Let users analyze their own review data
+- **Real-time Analysis** - WebSocket integration for live processing

+Stay tuned for Part 2 of this series! 🚀

+---